kullanici0606/plog/java/clq.md

 }
 ```

-Everything was nice until one day your UDP server received so many UDP packets that consumers couldn't catch, therefore queue has been filled with packets and your server died with `OutOfMemoryError`
+Everything was nice until one day your UDP server received so many UDP packets that consumers couldn't catch, therefore queue has been filled with packets and your server died with `OutOfMemoryError`.

 This was not nice at all.
-You need to fix this immediately.
+You need to fix it immediately.
-Since this is a UDP server, and the nature of the UDP includes packet drops, you thought that it is safe to ignore packets if queue becomes 'full' i.e size of the queue is bigger than some threshold value:
+Since this is a UDP server, and the nature of the UDP includes packet drops, you thought that it is safe to ignore packets if queue becomes "full" i.e size of the queue is bigger than some threshold value:
 ```java
 private static final int THRESHOLD = 10_000_000;